 - Visit the World of Primates at the Fort Worth Zoo to catch a glimpse of the endangered great ape species.
 The Fort Worth Zoo is actually the only Zoo that houses all four species!
 You can also see other interesting African primate species, such as the brightly colored mandrill and colobus monkey.

 - Recycle used cell phones.
-Cell phones contain a substance called coltan, which is mined in gorilla habitat.
-Recycling used phones means reducing the need for new phones, reducing the need for mining in gorilla habitat and reducing the amount of landfill waste.
+Cell phones contain a substance called coltan, which is mined in gorilla habitats.
+Recycling used phones means reducing the need for new phones, reducing the need for mining in gorilla habitats, and reducing the amount of landfill waste.

 - Shop responsibly and buy products that use sustainably harvested palm oil.
 Palm oil (found in everyday foods and healthcare products) is harvested in areas where orangutans live.
 The resulting habitat alteration is putting orangutans in danger of extinction.
 Use this shopping guide on your next trip to the grocery store.